prakash-js/project_with_snort_IDS/README.md

-# 🛡️Snort IDS Implementation on DVWA
+# 🛡️Intrusion Detection Setup with Snort for DVWA

 A self-initiated project that demonstrates how **Snort IDS** can be used to monitor and detect attacks against the **Damn Vulnerable Web Application (DVWA)** using custom detection rules.